Author Instructions

 Perspectives

 Fully peer-reviewed, evidence-based articles that offer authors the opportunity to present novel viewpoints or opinions, or raise important matters, for the attention of the cell biology community.
 New data is not usually provided, but the journal will consider articles that use novel information to support their case.
-Perspectives should follow the same format as Full Articles, where relevant, and are generally 1000-2000 words in length.
+Perspectives should follow the same format as Research Articles, where relevant, and are generally 1000-2000 words in length.

 MANUSCRIPT PREPARATION